Vietri sul Mare

 The Villa Comunale

-Just a few steps away from the Solimene Factory, this is the perfect expression of Vietri ceramics and recalls the architectural shapes of the Parc Güell in Barcelona.
-The handrails and walls covered with colorful ceramic tiles make this place unique.
-Its amphitheater, especially during the spring and the summer, hosts cultural and artistic events.
+Just a few steps away from the Solimene Factory, this is the perfect expression of Vietri ceramics.
+Its architectural forms resemble Barcelona’s Parc Güell.
+The brightly colored ceramics that cover the handrails and walls of the villa make this place unique.
+Its amphitheater, especially in spring and summer, hosts artistic and cultural events.

 Located in the village of Raito, in Villa Guariglia you will see displayed many handcrafted products, from the 17th century to the second half of the 20th century.